A Method to the Annuity Awareness Madness

 According to a study by The Phoenix Companies, nearly three-quarters (71 percent) of Americans would consider using annuities to establish predictable income in retirement, as a vehicle to protect inheritances, or as way to protect money for health and chronic care expenses.
 Yet the survey also indicated that 53 percent are “not familiar with annuities.”

 To help bridge the gap in annuity awareness and understanding, the Coalition for Annuity Awareness was formed.
 Today, the Coalition is pleased to bring you AnnuRetirement, home to a variety of resources and educational material for elected officials, industry professionals and consumers alike.

 About the Coalition for Annuity Awareness

 The Coalition for Annuity Awareness is comprised of industry associations who serve consumers by helping them understand annuity products.
 As today’s challenging economic environment continues to evolve, a growing number of individuals and families are turning to annuities to help provide security for their retirement.
 Specifically, many consumers are using annuities as a vital risk management tool to protect themselves against the possibility of outliving their financial resources.
 Annuities are unique among financial products in the marketplace because they can provide retirees with a guaranteed lifetime income stream.

-The American Council of Life Insurers (ACLI), 2018
+Life Insurers and Your State, The American Council of Life Insurers (ACLI), 2018